airbytehq/airbyte/docs/connector-development/connector-builder-ui/tutorial.md

 * Set the key to `base`
 * For the value, click the user icon in the input and select "New user input"
 * Set the name to "Base"
-* As hint, set "A base currency like USD or EUR"

 Now your connector has a second configuration input.
 To test it, click the "Testing values" button again, set the "Base" to `USD`.
 Then, click the "Test" button again to issue a new test read.